Android App Permissions Explained for HappyMod [2026]

 - The Request: “Allow app to make and manage phone calls?”

-- The Risk: Some malware (Toll Fraud) will dial premium-rate numbers in the background while you sleep.
+- The Risk: Some malware will dial premium-rate numbers in the background while you sleep.
 You will wake up to a massive phone bill.

 3. Accessibility Services